cgrand/enlive/README.md

 The right-hand value of a rule can be nil.
 It's the idiomatic way to remove an element.

-Transformations are closures which take one arg (the selected node) and return nil, another node or an arbitrarily nested collection of nodes.
+Transformations (described in the next section) are closures which take one arg (the selected node) and return nil, another node or an arbitrarily nested collection of nodes.

 Rules are applied top-down: the first rule transforms the whole tree and the